creoapp/documentation/docs/drafts/TextView.md

 The `TextView` customizations.

 ### Input View
 The custom input view to display when the text view becomes active.
-The user can drop one or more controls in order to create the custom inout view.
+The user can drop one or more controls in order to create the custom input view.

 ![`TextView` input view](images/textview4.png)
 The `TextView` input view customization.

 ### Keyboard Accessory View
 The custom accessory view to display when the text view becomes active.
-The user can drop one or more controls in order to extends the default keyboard.
+The user can drop one or more controls in order to extend the default keyboard.

 ![`TextView` keyboard accessory view](images/textview5.png) The `TextView` keyboard accessory view customization.